jjmontesl/awesit/README.md

 - Backup and restore MySQL databases.
 - Manage different site environments (production, staging, development...).
 - Manage (list and delete) backup files and backup storages.
-- Access files locally or through SSH, SFTP, FTP, SFTP...
+- Access files locally or through SSH, SFTP, FTP...
 - Access files and databases through a PHP helper script.

-(See the Examples section below for more information)
+See the Examples section below for more information.

 ## Usage